 Pick a letter and find your slime activity!
 This resource can come in handy when you’re looking for sensory activities to go along with a kindergarten or preschool theme.
 Or maybe you’re just looking to try something new with the kids.

 Before I jump in, though, a quick comment about safety.
 Children need to be supervised around these materials, and under no circumstances should they be put in anyone’s mouth.
 Be sure that everyone washes their hands after playing with the slime, too.
-We’ve never had any skin reactions to the recipes we’ve used, but everyone is different.
+We’ve never had any skin reactions to any of the different types of slime recipes we’ve used, but everyone is different.
 It’s something to keep an eye on depending on what materials you choose to use (and if you or the children have sensitive skin or allergies).
 Use the recipes below at your own discretion.

 Apple Sparkle Slime – Sparkly apple slime perfect for an apple theme, or just because!
 Love that you can make it scented, too.